-- (a) Base Offense Level: 17 - (b) Specific Offense Characteristics - (1) If the material involved a prepubescent minor or a minor under the age of twelve years, increase by 2 levels. - (2) (Apply the Greatest) If the offense involved: - (A) Distribution for pecuniary gain, increase by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to the retail value of the material, but by not less than 5 levels. - (B) Distribution for the receipt, or expectation of receipt, of a thing of value, but not for pecuniary gain, increase by 5 levels. - (C) Distribution to a minor, increase by 5 levels. - (D) Distribution to a minor that was intended to persuade, induce, entice, coerce, or facilitate the travel of, the minor to engage in prohibited sexual conduct, increase by 7 levels. - (E) Distribution other than distribution described in subdivisions (A) through (D), increase by 2 levels. - (3) If the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, increase by 4 levels. - (4) If the defendant engaged in a pattern of activity involving the sexual abuse or exploitation of a minor, increase by 5 levels. - (5) If a computer was used for the transmission of the material or a notice or advertisement of the material, increase by 2 levels.
+- (a) Base Offense Level: 17 - (b) Specific Offense Characteristics - (1) If the material involved a prepubescent minor or a minor under the age of twelve years, increase by 2 levels. - (2) (Apply the Greatest) If the offense involved: - (A) Distribution for pecuniary gain, increase by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to the retail value of the material, but by not less than 5 levels. - (B) Distribution for the receipt, or expectation of receipt, of a thing of value, but not for pecuniary gain, increase by 5 levels. - (C) Distribution to a minor, increase by 5 levels. - (D) Distribution to a minor that was intended to persuade, induce, entice, coerce, or facilitate the travel of, the minor to engage in prohibited sexual conduct, increase by 7 levels. - (E) Distribution other than distribution described in subdivisions (A) through (D), increase by 2 levels. - (3) If the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, increase by 4 levels. - (4) If the defendant engaged in a pattern of activity involving the sexual abuse or exploitation of a minor, increase by 5 levels. - (5) If a computer was used for the transmission, receipt, or distribution of the material or a notice or advertisement of the material, increase by 2 levels. - (6) If the offense involved- - (A) at least 10 images, but fewer than 150, increase by 2 levels; - (B) at least 150 images, but fewer than 300, increase by 3 levels; - (C) at least 300 images, but fewer than 600, increase by 4 levels; and - (D) 600 or more images, increase by 5 levels.